Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Results

 \subsection{Reduced-order model of LAA wall shear stress patterns}

-Taking advantage of the structured way to represent the wall data provided by the ULAAC system, we performed POD on the TAWSS and OSI data using the methods described in \S \ref{sec:methods}.
-Decomposition was performed using the 180 simulation snapshots generated by rigging and morphing the six AF and non-AF patient-specific segmentations and varying the cardiac output.
-Subsequently, we represented each particular dataset as $ F^j(\delta,\gamma) = \sum_{n=1}^N a^j_n \phi_n (\delta,\gamma) $ where $j=1,\dots, 180$ labels the specific dataset, $n$ denotes POD mode rank, and the functions $\phi_n (\delta,\gamma)$ are the POD eigenmodes.
-Thus, $a^j_n $ measures the projection of the TAWSS map from the dataset $j$ into the eigenmode $n$ of the POD of the full cohort.
+Taking advantage of the structured way to represent the wall data provided by the ULAAC system, we performed a POD of \rebuttal{TAWSS, OSI, and ECAP data using the 180 simulation snapshots generated by rigging and morphing our six patient-specific LA segmentations.
+The four highest-ranked POD modes accounted for more than $90\%$ of the variance of each hemodynamic parameter.
+Their spatial structure in the $(\delta, \gamma)$ plane ($\phi_n$ from Equation \ref{eq:POD}) was represented in Figure \ref{subfig:POD_modes}, together with each mode's percentage of explained variance ($a_n^2$ from Equation \ref{eq:POD}).
+The first mode represents the population's mean, whereas modes 2 to 4 encode departures from the mean of decreasing significance. }

-The four highest-ranked POD modes, shown in Figure \ref{subfig:POD_modes}, account for $>90\%$ of the variance of TAWSS and OSI in the $(\delta, \gamma)$ plane.
-The first TAWSS mode, containing the mean field value, has near-zero magnitude along a wide band centered at the LAA tip line $\gamma = 0.5$, progressively increasing to reach a constant value as we move toward the ostium ($\gamma =0$ or $1$).
-Modes 2-4 also have low values near the LAA tip and encode spatial fluctuations of progressively increasing complexity near the ostium.
+The first TAWSS mode has near-zero magnitude along a wide band centered at the LAA tip line $\gamma = 0.5$, progressively increasing to reach a constant value as we move toward the ostium ($\gamma =0$ or $1$).
+Modes 2-4 \rebuttal{represent} spatial fluctuations of progressively increasing complexity near the ostium.
 The first OSI mode is roughly uniform, although it shows some fluctuations that could be due to our relatively low sample size of $N=6$.
 The second mode has a banded structure with a peak along the LAA tip line and valleys along the ostium lines.
-The third and fourth OSI modes encode relatively broken patterns of varying lengths and widths that are more difficult to interpret.
+The third and fourth OSI modes encode relatively broken patterns of varying lengths and widths that are more difficult to interpret. \rebuttal{The first ECAP mode presents high values along a band centered at the LAA tip ($\gamma = 0.5$), progressively decreasing as we move towards the ostium.
+The second mode presents a peak in the superior LAA tip, while modes 3-4 encode spatial fluctuating patterns of varying lengths and widths.}